 Speed and Expertise in Stock Picking: Older, Slower, and Wiser?

 There are significant differences among sell-side analysts in how frequently they revise recommendations.
-We introduce a method for classifying analysts based on their recommendation speed-style and show that much of this variation is an analyst-individual trait.
-Analysts who change their recommendations more slowly make recommendations that are more influential and generate better portfolio returns than those who do not.
-Examining the sources of differing investment value, we find that recommendations of slower-revising analysts are more likely to “lead the pack,” and revised following corporate disclosures that are harder to assess by non-stock experts.
-There is a strong tendency for analysts to change recommendations less frequently as their career progresses; however, recommendation speed-style is the only robust predictor of their recommendation value.
+We show that much of this variation is an analyst-individual trait.
+Analysts who change recommendations more slowly make recommendations that are more influential and generate better portfolio returns.
+Slower-revising analysts tend to change recommendations following corporate news that are harder to interpret by non-stock experts, and our evidence suggests that their investment value derives from their ability to better interpret hard-to-assess information.
+On average, analysts change recommendations less frequently as their career progresses; however, recommendation speed-style is the dominant predictor of their recommendation value.

 Keywords: Sell-side analyst; Speed; Reputation concern; Investment style; Stock recommendations